 Airports close to Ravenna

 If you prefer to skip visiting Venice and fly straight to Ravenna, the closest airports are Rimini (60km) and Bologna International (80km).
-Book a private transfer from the airport to your hotel in Ravenna in advance with a trusted provider such as Viator.
+Book a private transfer from the airport to your hotel in Ravenna in advance for a seamless door-to-door journey.

 Alternatively, you can hop into a taxi at one of the official taxis outside the arrival terminal.
 The journey time is around 1hr and 20 minutes and will cost you about 150-180 euros.